DavidVentura/blog/blog/raw/postgres-lib/POST.md

 so, it calls `postgres -V` to check versions match with itself, then it starts postgres 4 separate times, to operate on the files on disk

-- in `check` mode
+- in `check` mode, with 1k shared buffers
-- in `check` mode
+- in `check` mode, with 16k shared buffers
 - in `boot` mode
 - in `single` mode

 ### Cursed cluster bootstrap

-Within the cluster bootstrapping process, I found some interesting stuff.
+Within the cluster bootstrapping process, I found out that there's a catalog file (`postgres.bki`, 12K lines) that defines tables, indices, etc. This catalog file is parsed line by line, gets some tokens replaced, then is interpreted.

-There's a catalog file (`postgres.bki`, 12K lines) that defines tables, indices, etc. This catalog file is parsed line by line, gets some tokens replaced, then is interpreted.
+Why is it this way?
+If the `bki` file is tied to the postgres version, _surely_ this could be handled during the build process?

-Why is it this way? if the `bki` file is tied to the postgres version, _surely_ this could be handled during the build process?
+In the follow-up stages of the bootstrap process, I found out that the `plpgsql` extension is _mandatory_—if an extension is mandatory, why is it an extension?
+Shouldn't it be part of postgres?

 After this bootstrap, more of the initial template needs to be populated, and it's done via these SQL files: